 ITS provides and supports voice communication services and devices at all University campuses, except UConn Health, and at the extension offices.

-Telephone services, which includes installation and repair for telephone equipment, dial tone, and voicemail, are available for faculty, staff, and students.
+Telephone services, which includes installation and repair for telephone equipment, dial tone, and voicemail, are available for faculty and staff.

 Motus provides 24-hour support: